alfrenJames/chat-app-hello-banana/README.md

 -> go to the terminal
 cd server
 npm install
-cd ..

 cd public
 npm install

 start running the server and frontend

 For backend.
-cd public
+cd server
 npm start

 For frontend.
-cd
+cd public
 npm start

 This will open up the browser in port 3000 as default in react -> add new accounts atleast two
 -> login the two accounts on diff browser
--> start chatting and enjoy 🍌
+-> start chatting and enjoy 🐵🐒🍌